 The Swedish Council for Higher Education (UHR) is the public authority responsible for admission to higher education and the recognition of foreign qualifications.
-Some professions (around 60) are regulated by legislation that defines the requirements for working within that profession, e.g. a particular qualification or authorisation, or other formal recognition.
-Each profession has it particular qualifications.
+Some professions (around 60) are regulated by law that defines the requirements for working within that profession, e.g. a particular qualification or authorisation, or other formal recognition.
+Each profession has its qualifications.

 The website of UHR contains information for persons from Ukraine.
 On the website there is a Qualifications Assessment Tool to quickly get a comparison of the foreign qualification to a Swedish qualification.
-The person can then download a PDF document to take with her or him at job interviews.
+Persons can then download a PDF document to take it with them to job interviews.

-On 16 June 2022, the Government instructed Stockholm University (after a request from Ukraine) to conduct examinations for the admission to Ukrainian higher education.
+On 16 June 2022, the Government instructed Stockholm University (after a request from Ukraine) to conduct entry tests normally performed to be admitted to higher education in Ukraine so that persons fleeing the war do not have to go back to take the tests.
 The assignment includes providing premises and test guards, carrying out the checks that are necessary to identify the test participants, pass on the results and other similar and necessary measures.